 Studies have found that people who use nail cooling have fewer changes in their nails than people who don’t.
+There’s also new research that suggests cooling of the hands and feet can help prevent peripheral neuropathy.
 The effects are different for everyone, so it’s hard to predict how this will affect you.
 However, nail cooling is safe and has few risks.

 Side effects of nail cooling